 2. Fill out an Externship Application form (found here) and submit it to email@example.com.
 This form is an "intent to participate" form and will enable the Externship Program Office to know what sites you are interested in.

 3. Look at the site profiles in the sponsorship database on the Externship Program website HERE.
 Be sure to check the "materials" portion of the site profile.
 For each semester, you should begin by submitting applications for sites that fall within ONE area/seminar.
 Please be advised that a new policy adopted in August 2016 prohibits students from taking the same seminar twice.
 For example, students cannot do two criminal externships for credit.
 This change is to help students learn a broad array of skills in a variety of settings in both externships and clinical courses.
 Students externing at sites are assigned to a seminar based on the following categories:

 - Legal Services Organizations and other Non-profits (Civil Seminar);

 - Government Agencies and In-house Counsel's Offices (IH/GOV Seminar);

 - Legislative and Lobbying Organizations (Legislative Seminar- SPRING ONLY);

-- The Externship Seminars have a capped enrollment.
-To secure a place in a given seminar before an offer is made, you must submit at least THREE completed applications (revised cover letter, resume, transcript, writing sample and letter of recommendation or list of references - if required by the site) within that area/seminar.
-You can indicate which is your first choice; we will send that one first only if there is plenty of time before the next semester, if not we will send out all three together.
-Once a seminar is filled, you may not be enrolled for credit, although you may apply again in a future semester or volunteer if the site permits.
-You may also apply at any other externship sites in seminars that are still open.
+(NOTE: To secure a place in a given seminar you must submit at least THREE completed applications within that area/seminar.
+You can indicate which is your first choice; we will send that one first only if there is plenty of time before the next semester, if not we will send out all three together.)

 The application packet consists of: